rcarmo/Yaki/pages/main/docs/snakelets/vhosts/vhosts.markdown

 #### Directory Listings ####

-Snakelets will show a listing of the contents of a directory if you navigate to it in the browser.
+[Snakelets][s] will show a listing of the contents of a directory if you navigate to it in the browser.

 By default this funcion is disabled.
 Enable it by using an appropriate `dirListAllower` function in the webapp init file.